VIkill33/AppleWatchScreenSize/README.md

 # AppleWatchScreenSize

-A simple way to get screen size and rounded corner size of Apple Watch.
+An easy way to get screen size and rounded corner size of Apple Watch.

 # Installation
 Require watchOS 4 or higher.